-Look over your monthly expenses.
+Look over your monthly expenses, budget, and anything else relating to finances.
 Take a look at those subscriptions, plans, and otherwise recurring charges.
 Are there things you’re paying for that you no longer need?
 Are you paying for online magazines or newspapers that you never read?
 Does your cell phone bill make you cringe?
 Does your electric bill cause your stomach to turn?

 In less than 30 minutes, you can come up with a list of bills to slash.
 Another 15 minutes and you can have a plan to cut those bills down to a reasonable size, or even eliminate them completely.
 With the world operating online, there is almost always a competitor that offers the same product or service for less money.

 If your employer offers a 401(k) retirement plan, you’re likely already taking advantage of it.
 But to what extent?
 Many people contribute the minimum amount required in order to get the employer match.
 For most plans this caps out at three percent.
 It’s a start, but you can do more.

 Suppose you make $5,000 per month.
 Increasing your 401(k) contributions by one percent means that your monthly gross pay drops by $50.
 But, after taxes, you really only see about a $30 drop.
 It doesn’t sound like much, but over the next 20 years your account value could rise by $30,000.